LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

 ========================================
 Profiling RAJA kernels via kernel naming
 ========================================
-Caliper annotations of RAJA kernels work through the RAJA kernel naming mechanism currenly only supported in forall and launch.
+Caliper annotations of RAJA kernels work through the RAJA kernel naming mechanism which is currently only supported in forall and launch.
 The ``RAJA::Name`` container holds a string and used for profiling in Caliper.
 Kernels which are not provided a name are ommited from Caliper profiling::